 The GVK facility is a really impressive lounge.
 It’s essentially a large rectangular space, broken into 3 areas.
-There are two larger areas at either end, the restaurant area with the buffet and the lounge seating at the other end.
-These zones are separated by the bar.
+There are two larger areas at either end.
+The restaurant area with the buffet and the lounge seating at the other end.
+These zones are separated by the bar area.

 The lounge has the following facilities: